Preparing for a baby is easier when practical plans leave room for uncertainty and support.

 Remember That You Are Still Learning

-You will not know everything on day one.
-No parent does.
+Day one will still include unknowns.
+Every parent learns while caring for the baby.
 Prepare the basics, build your support system, and give yourself permission to ask for help.

 The baby needs care, safety, and love.
-You need care, safety, and support too.
+You need care and safety too.
+You also need support.